phamjoe/Tweeter-Project/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command).
+1. Install dependencies using the `npm install` command.
-- Run the development web server the `npm start` command.
+2. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+3. Go to <http://localhost:8080/> in your browser.